charathinksfriskismid/charathinksfriskismid/README.md

                                      ❗no dsmp i hate yall
                                      ☑️ undertale, mlp, whateva

-                                     i am by spawn or patrolling in regis sometimes i can be seen wearing my moetron character
+                                     i am by spawn or patrolling in regis sometimes (sometimes in 18+ too) but im usally in safe server i can be seen wearing my moetron character

                                      character at the top is esther from orphan and i luv herjeijefjfeijfijeeifj